pcardotatgit/lab_simulator-001/README.md

 ## Installation

 Create a working directory into your laptop.
 Open a terminal window into it.
+Name It **PVT_Lab** for example.

-### Clone the scripts
+### Copy the code into your laptop

+The most easy way for anyone not familiar with git is to copy the **ZIP** package available for you in this page.
+Click on the **Code** button on the top right of this page.
+And then click on **Download ZIP**.

+Unzip the zip file into your working directory.

+And here under for those of you who are familiar with Github.

 You must have a git client installed into your laptop.
-Then you can type the following command
+Then you can type the following command from a terminal console opened into your working directory.

 	git clone https://github.com/pcardotatgit/lab_simulator-001.git

+Go to the **code** subfolder

 	cd lab_simulator-001-main\code

-If you don't have a git client, then just download the zip package from the github repository and unzip it into your working directory.

 ### Create a Python virtual environment

+It is still a best practice to create a python virtual environment.
+Thank to this you will create a dedicated package with requested modules for this application.

 For Linux/Mac